xstarkit/kyn/README.md

 power-law radiation.
 The disc ionisation state changes with radius and depends on the illumination patern as well as the radial density profile of the disc.
-Re-processing in the ionised disc is taken from XILLVER tables, see Garcia & Kallman 2010, ApJ, 718, 695 and Garcia et al. 2013, ApJ, 768, 2.
+Re-processing in the ionised disc is taken from XILLVER tables, see Garcia & Kallman (2010), ApJ, 718, 695, Garcia et al. (2013), ApJ, 768, 2 and Garcia et al. (2016), MNRAS, 462, 751.
 In this model only part of the disc may be set to be emitting radiation (sections defined in radius and azimuth).
 Obscuration by circular cloud is possible.
 Full relativistic ray-tracing code in vacuum was used for photon paths to compute the tables of transfer functions used in the model.
 Disc area below ISCO may be chosen to emit radiation, in which case material there is assumed to be freely falling and has the same energy and angular momentum as the matter orbiting at the ISCO.
-The model is based on KY package of models first presented in Dovciak M., Karas V. & Yaqoob T. 2004, ApJS, 153, 205-221 and later in Dovciak, M., Svoboda, J., Goosmann, R. W., et al.: 2014, in Proceedings of RAGtime 14-16: Workshops on black holes and neutron stars (Silesian University in Opava), [arXiv:1412.8627].
+The model is based on KY package of models first presented in Dovciak M., Karas V. & Yaqoob T. (2004), ApJS, 153, 205-221 and later in Dovciak, M., Svoboda, J., Goosmann, R. W., et al.: (2014), in Proceedings of RAGtime 14-16: Workshops on black holes and neutron stars (Silesian University in Opava), [arXiv:1412.8627].

 Definition of the parameters: